Welcome to Graduate Studies in Political Science

 See "How to Apply" on the left menu bar for more information on the admission process.

-Applications for 2021 are now open.
-The deadline is February 1st
+The application submission deadline is February 1st

 Western's Political Science Department is known for the outstanding quality of its research and teaching in Democratic Engagement, Global Justice, Research Methods, and Urban Politics and Local Governance.
 Our faculty offer expertise and training in all the traditional subfields, such as Canadian Politics, Comparative Politics, International Relations, Local Government, and Political Theory but also value and encourage work that cuts across and challenges those boundaries.